Azure/autorest.typescript/test/integration/generated/operationgroupclash/README.md

-# OperationGroupClashClient library for JavaScript
+# OperationGroupClash client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for OperationGroupClashClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for OperationGroupClash client.